kyiv-districts-guide

 3. Limited nightlife: The left bank has fewer bars, clubs, and restaurants than the right bank, so it may not be the best place to live if you enjoy nightlife.

-4. Infrastructure: The left bank has fewer developed areas than the right bank, and some neighbourhoods may not have modern infrastructure, such as reliable internet and road networks.
+4. Infrastructure: The left bank has fewer developed areas than the right bank, and some neighborhoods may not have modern infrastructure, such as reliable internet and road networks.

 Overall, living on the left bank of Kyiv might be a good choice for those who prioritize nature, a quieter lifestyle, and lower living expenses, while those who value cultural attractions, nightlife, and easy access to the city center might prefer the right bank.